International Fellowships 2024 guidance notes

 41. The Academy wishes to encourage applications from historically and/or structurally disadvantaged groups and female researchers.

 42. Applications from researchers with disabilities are welcome and encouraged.
 The Academy will provide adjustments to ensure they can participate fully in the selection process.
-If an adjustment is required when accessing the application form or for any other part of the application process then please contact [email protected] In addition, costs that are required for the researcher to undertake their award will be considered eligible regardless to what is set out in paragraph 27 above.
+If an adjustment is required when accessing the application form or for any other part of the application process then please contact [email protected] In addition, costs that are required for the researcher to undertake their award will be considered eligible regardless of what is set out in paragraph 27 above.
 The Academy welcomes any questions applicants may have on this matter.

 43. Applicants for the International Fellowships must meet the following eligibility criteria: